 Avoid using words specifically marked as “spam” words.
-To get a list of such blacklisted “spam” words, please check the links as mentioned below.
+Get a list of such blacklisted “spam” words.
+Please check the links as mentioned below.

 Link Shortners can cause trouble

 Avoid using link shortners (e.g. bitly.com).
-Shortened links in an email body increase the chances of the email to be marked as a spam email.
+Shortened links in an email body increase the chances of the email marked as a spam.
 This is because the shortened links cannot be verified at the receiving email server’s end for security breaches.

 Manage your email sending reputation with the ISPs

 Email sending reputation enhances by minimising the email bounce rates & complaints.
 To ensure this.
 Make sure that your email list is up to date.
 And only interested subscribers are listed.

 Sending emails to uninterested subscribers or wrong and old email addresses increases the chances of a bounce or subscribers complaining.

 An “unsubscribe” link at a prominent place in the email body and easy steps to unsubscribe from the list can reduce the email bounces as well as complaints to a large extent.